lemonsaurus/django-simple-bulma/README.md

 If you run into any other problems with this app, please [create an issue](https://github.com/python-discord/django-simple-bulma/issues), and I'll will be happy to help you with it.
-You can also find me on Discord as `lemon#0001` - either at [#django-simple-bulma in the lemonsaurus discord](https://discord.gg/Rk5DAZvwfZ) or at https://discord.gg/python.
+You can also find me on Discord as `lemon#0001` at https://discord.gg/python.